 - An application - Transcript(s) For this opportunity, an unofficial transcript or copy of the student academic records printed by the applicant or by academic advisors from internal institution systems may be submitted.
+Selected candidate must provide proof of completion of the degree before the appointment can start.
 All transcripts must be in English or include an official English translation.
-Click Here for detailed information about acceptable transcripts. - A current resume/CV - Two educational or professional recommendations
+Click Here for detailed information about acceptable transcripts. - A current resume/CV - Two educational or professional recommendations.
+Applications need at least one recommendation submitted in order to be viewed by the mentor.